GSA/digitalgov.gov/content/news/2024/08/2024-08-26-are-social-media-influencers-right-for-your-digital-media-campaign.md

 ---
 date: 2024-08-26 00:00:00 -0500
-title: Are social media influencers right for your digital media campaign?
+title: "Are social media influencers right for your digital media campaign?"
-summary: Learn how to work with social media influencers to achieve your goals, while accounting for different budgets.
+summary: "Learn how to work with social media influencers to achieve your goals, while accounting for different budgets."

 # See all topics at https://digital.gov/topics
 topics:
   - social-media